 In the Mood for Love by Hong Kong movie director Wong Kar-wai shapes a sense of loneliness and expectation through cinematic language.
 The movie tells the story of a love drama that, thanks to Wong Kar-wai’s aesthetic, has become a visual legacy.
-Its original title Faa yeung nin wa means “flowery years”.
+Its original title means “the flowery years”.
 The whole story is a landscape of emotions, a complex mosaic of human feelings.
 Indeed, the director skillfully uses the camera to capture the range of sentiments on screen, making them almost tangible.
 He creates a nostalgic portrait of an era that will never return.
 And yet, he builds an emotional tribute to the universality of love that crosses every place and time.

-In the Mood for Love is the second installment in an open-ended tetralogy that includes Days of Being Wild, 2046, and Blossoms.
-The movie is the second-best movie of the 21st century according to a BBC Culture 2016 list made by movie critics from around the world.
-Moreover, in 2019 The Guardian ranked it fifth among the “100 best films of the 21st century”.
+In the Mood for Love is the second installment in an open-ended tetralogy that includes Days of Being Wild (1990), 2046 (2004), and the upcoming Blossoms.
+The movie is the second-best movie of the 21st century according to a BBC list put together in 2016 by movie critics from around the world.
+Additionally, in 2019 The Guardian ranked it fifth among the 100 best movies of the 21st century.

 Hong Kong, 1962.
 Chow Mo-wan (Tony Leung Chiu-wai), a local newspaper editor in chief, moves with his wife into a new building.
 On the same day, the secretary Su Li-zhen (Maggie Cheung) moves with her husband into the same building, next door to Chow’s apartment.
 Soon, Chow and Su discover their spouses are having an affair with each other.
 Sad and hurt, the two decide to work together and try to explain the reason for the unfaithfulness.
 Furthermore, they swear never to be like them.
 However, they slowly develop mutual empathy and fall in love anyway.
 Thus, their relationship turns into an unconventional romance.
 In the Mood for Love stages an unspoken passion full of loneliness and expectation.
 A love story made up of secret glances and soft touches as well as sexual tension that grows until the very last minute.